-☐ Accept responsibility for care of the residence hall facility, assigned space, com-mon areas, and University property; ☐ Agree to promptly reporting any interruptions of services or any needed repair. ☐ Take responsible action to protect and prevent the residence hall facility and property from wanton, reckless, or negligent damage;
+Accept responsibility for care of the residence hall facility, assigned space, common areas, and University property;

+Agree to promptly reporting any interruptions of services or any needed repair.

+Take responsible action to protect and prevent the residence hall facility and property from wanton, reckless, or negligent damage; refrain from encouraging or participating in activities which cause damage to occur Report property or facilities damage to residence life staff appropriately Take responsible action to assist the University in identifying individuals responsible for damage.

-□ refrain from encouraging or participating in activities which cause damage to occur □ Report property or facilities damage to residence life staff appropriately □ Take responsible action to assist the University in identifying individuals responsible for damage. □ Refrain from any attempts to paper or paint rooms, doors, or furniture. □ Assume responsibility for the appropriate use of safety and security hardware within his/her assigned space and building and will immediately report loss of assigned key(s). □ Return the assigned space and its University furnishings in the same condition as they were received, with the exception of reasonable wear and tear, as determined by the Office of Residence Life (ORL) at checkout. □ Accidental spills on carpets will occur.
+Refrain from any attempts to paper or paint rooms, doors, or furniture.

+Assume responsibility for the appropriate use of safety and security hardware within his/her assigned space and building and will immediately report loss of assigned key(s).
+Return the assigned space and its University furnishings in the same condition as they were received, with the exception of reasonable wear and tear, as determined by the Office of Residence Life (ORL) at checkout.
+Accidental spills on carpets will occur.
 In such cases, ORL will clean at no charge to the affected area(s) when the student(s) notify the office within a period of eight hours.
 Failure to provide this notification shall result in a charge assessed for cleaning services.

-While the resident is allowed to decorate their rooms, for safety reasons, the guidelines listed below have been established. □ Pictures, posters, or other materials must be hung using Command mounting hooks or on bulletin boards. □ The use of nails, tacks, screws, tape, glue, or other adhesive on walls, ceiling, wardrobes, woodwork, doors, carpet, or furniture is prohibited. □ Damages resulting from violations of this policy or improper use of recommended products will be assessed against the resident or residents responsible. ☐ Wall hangings may not exceed 20% of the total wall space. ☐ Tapestries, carpeting, or other fabrics may not be suspended from ceilings. ☐ To prevent problems exiting, during an emergency, tapestries, carpeting, or holiday decorations may not be strung from ceilings or across hallways, doorways/entries, or lobbies.
-During the holiday season, to protect residents and the facility, holiday decorations are allowed with the use of following guidelines: □ Natural trees and lights may not be used in student rooms ☐ Trees and electrical decoration used in public areas must be in good working condition.
-Electrical lights must display the approved UL label □ Plug-in decorations may not be left unattended and must be disconnected at night □ Materials such as artificial "snow" are not permitted on residence hall windows and doors since they are difficult to clean and may require a large amount of time to properly remove ☐ Open flame devices are not permitted.
-All holiday decorations in resident rooms and public areas must be taken down and stored before residents leave for breaks Personal electrical equipment authorized for use in individual rooms include: ☐ Televisions □ Radios Stereo equipment Personal hygiene devices (i.e. razors, toothbrushes) Laptops/personal computer □ Printer ☐ Mobile phone☐ Fans and/or humidifiers □ Clocks □ Hair dryers ☐ Microwaves □ Lamps □ coffee/tea pots ☐ Small cubic refrigerators (no larger than 4.3 cubic feet) The following appliances may NOT be used in the residential communities: □ Wax warmers ☐ Bulbs that are not LED ☐ George Foreman grills
+While the resident is allowed to decorate their rooms, for safety reasons, the guidelines listed below have been established.

+Pictures, posters, or other materials must be hung using Command mounting hooks or on bulletin boards.

+The use of nails, tacks, screws, tape, glue, or other adhesive on walls, ceiling, wardrobes, woodwork, doors, carpet, or furniture is prohibited.

+Damages resulting from violations of this policy or improper use of recommended products will be assessed against the resident or residents responsible.

+Tapestries, carpeting, or other fabrics may not be suspended from ceilings.

+To prevent problems exiting, during an emergency, tapestries, carpeting, or holiday decorations may not be strung from ceilings or across hallways, doorways/entries, or lobbies.
+During the holiday season, to protect residents and the facility, holiday decorations are allowed with the use of following guidelines:

+Natural trees and lights may not be used in student rooms

+Trees and electrical decoration used in public areas must be in good working condition.
+Electrical lights must display the approved UL label

+Plug-in decorations may not be left unattended and should not be plugged in all night Materials such as artificial "snow" are not permitted on residence hall windows and doors since they are difficult to clean and may require a large amount of time to properly remove Open flame devices are not permitted.
+All holiday decorations in resident rooms and public areas must be taken down and stored before residents leave for breaks

+Personal electrical equipment authorized for use in individual rooms include:

+Televisions

+Radios

+Stereo equipment

+Personal hygiene devices (i.e. razors, toothbrushes)

+Laptops/personal computer

+Printer

+Mobile phone

+Fans and/or humidifiers

+Clocks

+Hair dryers

+Microwaves

+Lamps

+Coffee/tea pots

+Small cubic refrigerators (no larger than 4.3 cubic feet)

+The following appliances may NOT be used in the residential communities:

+Wax warmers

+Bulbs that are not LED

+George Foreman grills

 Hot plates

 Heat lamps

 Electric blankets

 Electric heaters

-☐ Electric frying pans, including convection appliances, air fryers/cookers, etc.
+Electric frying pans, including convection appliances, air fryers/cookers, etc.

 Griddles

-Toaster ovens
+Toaster ovens/toasters

 Exterior antennas /personal routers

-□ Woks

-☐ Smoking paraphernalia such as hookahs, vapes, lighter fluid, etc.
+Smoking paraphernalia such as hookahs, vapes, lighter fluid, etc.

 Other such appliances that use great amounts of electricity to generate heat and are potentially unsafe

 Should these items be found, they will be confiscated and not returned.